Murder Mystery Game AI

 Email digital copies of your cold case murder mystery party game setup to guests after the party.
 This extends engagement and allows discussion of how the mystery unfolded.

-Key Fact: Distribute files 10–15 minutes before gameplay begins to allow character settling without creating pre-game boredom.**
+Key Fact: Giving guests a short window to review their files before gameplay begins allows character settling without creating pre-game boredom.

 The magic of a memorable murder mystery lies in details that transport guests into your chosen world.
-Thoughtful customization of your printable cold case files transforms generic materials into immersive experiences that guests won't forget.
+Thoughtful customization of your printable cold case files transforms generic materials into immersive experiences that guests will talk about long after the evening ends.

 Art Deco typography paired with typewriter fonts creates authentic 1920s vibes on your DIY murder mystery party PDF templates.
 Use black, gold, and deep red accents on cream cardstock to evoke the era's elegance and danger.